pink-gorilla/demo/README.md

 # demo - goldly custom bundel

-This is a demo tha hows how to build a custom goldly bundle with leiningen.
+This is a demo that shows how to build a custom goldly bundle with leiningen.
+No source code!
+Just configuration :-)

 ## Run Demo